GitHub

 Target is in protected_whitelist409 — never announced

-Target is outside the configured networks scope409 — out of scope
+Target is outside the configured networks scope409 — outside configured networks

 Banning the target would exceed max_active_bans409 — cap reached

-A manual ban that passes all three still respects the TTL and hysteresis rules: it auto-expires like any other announcement.
+If the optional blast-radius guards are enabled, a manual ban is checked against them too, and is rejected with the same 409 when it would push past max_banned_fraction or max_bans_per_window.
+A manual ban that clears every one of these checks still respects the TTL and hysteresis rules: it auto-expires like any other announcement.
 The only rule manual bans bypass is the detection threshold itself — that is the entire point of a manual ban — but never the safety guards around the announcement.